Leilusen/Disaster-Response-Analysis-Project/README.md

 # Disaster response analysis
-Web application designed to analyze and label messages
+Web application designed to analyze and label messages received by the disaster response hub.
+There are 36 categories in total, however due to absence of any messages related to "Child alone" category in the training dataset, we removed this category from our analysis.
+The dataset is heavily imbalanced.
+We used multioutput classifier in our pipeline.
+As a future improvement, some kind of SMOTE for multioutput could be used to improve classification.
+### Files in the repository:
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.